 Our top-down procedure explains why the material you’ll find in our pages on charity evaluation doesn’t look much like that provided by other charity evaluators.
 So far, the best opportunities we have found lie in poverty relief: the bulk of the information on this site assesses particular interventions in that area.
 For this we use a variety of world-class sources, including WHO-CHOICE and the Disease Control Priorities in Developing Countries report.
 In recommending particular charities, we have also drawn a large amount of information from the work of GiveWell, an organisation that produces in-depth reviews of charities and whose reports contain a great amount of detail on their effectivenes.
 You can learn more about our sources here.

 We keep a list of our recommended charities, which can be found here.
-We currently advise giving to Against Malaria Foundation, Deworm the World, and Schistosomiasis Control Initiative.
+We currently advise giving to Against Malaria Foundation, Deworm the World, Schistosomiasis Control Initiative, and Project Healthy Children.
 We are still actively conducting research at all levels, looking into opportunities in areas that we have not previously covered in depth, such as advocacy, vaccination research, and climate change.
 Our goal is to help you to help people in poverty as much as possible: we hope, with further research, to find even more outstanding opportunities for bettering the lives of the global poor.
 To keep you up to date, our research team post regular updates on our blog, to which you can subscribe.

 To find out more or show your support, please sign up for our updates: